gssapi/gssproxy/docs/Userproxy.md

 constraining what apps within the flatpak can do and not give full unfettered access to the user session.

-Userproxy is tayloerd to this kind of use.
+Userproxy is tailored to this kind of use.

 NOTE: Do not donfuse the userproxy mode of operations with the run_as_user configure option, thes eare completely orthogonal things.